axibase/atsd/administration/user-authentication.md

 ## Guest Access to Data API

-To enable anonymous access to Data API query methods, set `api.guest.access.enabled=true` in the `server.properties` file and restart the ATSD process.
+To enable anonymous access to Data API query methods, set `api.guest.access.enabled=true` in the `server.properties` file and restart ATSD.

 ## Guest Access to Portals

-To expose the portal to all visitors, open the **Portals** tab in the top menu, click **Configure**, open the portal editor and check the **Guest Access** field.
+To expose the portal to visitors, open the **Portals** tab in the top menu, click **Configure**, open the portal editor and check **Guest Access**.

 Since charts displayed in the portals are loaded via Data API, the **Guest Access** option is available only when Data API is configured for anonymous access.